-INDICATOR-CERTIFICATION YES NO N/A COMMENTS Testing staff has received appropriate training and are certified.
-2. All testing staff have taken the TABE 11/12 Refresher training or Certification course online module.
+INDICATOR-CERTIFICATION YES NO N/A COMMENTS 1.
+Testing staff has received appropriate training and are certified.
+2. All testing staff have taken the TABE 13 and 14 Refresher training or Certification course online module.
 3. Copies of TABE Administrator Certificates for testing personnel are included in the TABE assessment binder.
 INDICATOR-INTEGRITY/PROCEDURAL YES NO N/A COMMENTS 4.
 Have procedures in place to reflect M-DCPS COVID-19 guidelines for schools.
 5. Only authorized persons have access to testing materials.
 6. Adult center or technical college does not use displays, questions or answers that appear on any test to create materials designed to teach or prepare learners to answer test items.
 7. All answer sheets, writing samples and/or scratch paper is collected and destroyed by shredding.
 8. The TABE test is properly proctored with a minimum of one examiner for every twenty examinees.
 9. Proper testing procedures are in place, such as, ID verification, no cell phones, no unauthorized materials allowed in testing room.
 10. Computers are numbered with a corresponding seating chart or sign-in sheet.
 11. Examinees are positioned far enough apart so they cannot view or copy answers and examiner can see all examinees throughout testing and to meet CDC Covid-19 requirements.
-COVIG-17 requirements.

 12. Students who are exempt from taking the TABE at admission or because of a disability have proper documentation.
-2 0 13.
-Students are post-tested after 60 hours with an alternate test form.
-14. Do you utilize the TABE Exception form for 2 student with less than 60 hours but more than 40 hours that have to exit the program?
+13. Students are post-tested after 60 hours with an alternate test form.
+14. Do you utilize the TABE Exception form for student with less than 60 hours but more than 40 hours that have to exit the program?
 15. All users have the TABE DRC log in and appropriate permissions.

+15. All users have the TABE DRC log in and appropriate permissions.
 16. Do you have a procedure in place to ensure post- testing is done in a timely manner?
 Share in the comment section.
-Control No. 6100000000 1 120 min 1/2 54604-540004800004946454000 INDICATOR-TESTING ENVIRONMENT YES NO N/A COMMENTS 17.
+17. Is there a CASAS/TABE Assessment Visitor Security Log in each computer lab?
+INDICATOR-TESTING ENVIRONMENT YES NO N/A COMMENTS 18.
 A 'Do not Disturb-Testing in Progress' sign is posted at entrance of testing room.
-18. Tests are given in a quiet area.
-INDICATOR-INVENTORY YES NO N/A COMMENTS 19.
+19. Tests are given in a quiet area.
+INDICATOR-INVENTORY YES NO N/A COMMENTS 20.
 Obsolete materials are properly destroyed by shredding.
-20. TABE Shredding Certificate used to document shredded materials.
-21. Information on shredded materials included in TABE assessment binder.
-22. Test Chairperson is responsible for the accounting and safeguarding of all testing materials.
-23. All testing materials are kept in locked storage with a secured location for keys.
-24. All internal forms and logs are clearly labeled with the adult center or technical college name and work location.
-25. Inventory log of testing materials is updated 15 3 monthly.
-26. Test Chairperson knows the procedure to follow when missing materials or testing irregularities are reported.
-27. There is a log for testing sessions which includes student name, date, test form and level.
-28. There is a written log for checking out and returning test materials for any off-campus testing.
-Visit Conducted by: Date · mar community · Daw.
-Test Chairperson: Princi pal/Desi gnee:
+21. TABE Shredding Certificate used to document shredded materials.
+22. Information on shredded materials included in TABE assessment binder.
+23. Test Chairperson is responsible for the accounting and safeguarding of all testing materials.
+24. All testing materials are kept in locked storage with a secured location for keys.
+25. All internal forms and logs are clearly labeled with the adult center or technical college name and work location.
+26. Inventory log of testing materials is updated monthly.
+27. Test Chairperson knows the procedure to follow when missing materials or testing irregularities are reported.
+28. There is a log for testing sessions which includes student name, seat number, date, test form and level.
+29. There is a written log for checking out and returning test materials for any off-campus testing.
+Visit Conducted by: Date: Test Chairperson: Princi ipal/Des ignee: